Uruguayan voters

 Apart from some factions of the Broad Front, leaders across the political spectrum have spoken out against the referendum, arguing that these changes are not fiscally sustainable given Uruguay’s aging population.
 On October 1, President Lacalle Pou held a press conference urging the population not to vote for the plebiscite.
 Days earlier, former President Mujica was quoted in an interview as saying the proposed policy changes would “cause chaos” for Uruguay’s economic future.

 Most polling data suggests that voters have not yet settled on a decision about this referendum, with support ranging from 33 to 43 percent, and almost 25 percent of voters still unsure.
-However, one pollster shows 53 percent of the electorate intending to vote yes.
-Having broken the referendum down into its three constituent proposals, the survey indicates that while most voters favor lowering the retirement age and matching pensions to the minimum wage, getting rid of the private pension fund managers is decidedly less popular.
+One pollster, which showed 53 percent support for the pension reform plebiscite in early September, suggests in its October poll that 47 percent of the electorate will vote “yes” with 10 percent still undecided.

 In a recent episode of the Latin America in Focus podcast, Saldías posited that, should the population vote in favor of this referendum despite the warnings from the political establishment, it would surface issues of representation and governability unfamiliar in contemporary Uruguayan politics.